 “The most difficult step ever is the first step.
 It comes with doubts, uncertainties, and all sort of fears.”

 A few months ago, I wouldn’t have believed if someone had told me that I was going to live in a completely different country, about which I knew almost nothing, Romania.
 What did I know about it?
 The place on the map and some stereotypes.
 But I decided to give a try to this EVS volunteering opportunity.
-I considered it as a challenge – would I be able to live for six months away from my family and friends, the places I knew and loved.
+I considered it as a challenge – to see if I would be able to live for six months away from my family and friends, the places I knew and loved.
 I packed all my things (20 kg) and in the early morning of the first day of spring I said goodbye to my family, friends and my home country.
 A girl who had never travelled alone left and had to do everything by her own.

 There was no direct flight from my country to Romania.
 So at first I went to Milan.
-I had to wait 8 hours to get the next flight, so I decided to visit the city centre of Milan.
+I had to wait 8 hours to get the next flight, so I decided to visit the city center of Milan.
 I had to find where to leave my heavy luggage, where to buy shuttle bus tickets, where to get off and which metro to take.
 And during those moments I understood that, for the following months, I would have to speak English only.
 It was hard at first – remembering the words, asking clear questions and, of course, understanding what people are telling you.
 After exploring the city, I went back to the airport and took my next flight, which brought me here – in Timişoara.